Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Details for the Proof of Theorem

-Using the upper bounds we obtained for all the terms on the right-hand side of Eq. (\ref{eq:q_Lyapunov_decomposition}), we have the one-step Lyapunov drift inequality for $q_k^i$.
-Following the same line of analysis, we also obtain the one-step inequality for $q_k^{-i}$.
-Adding up the two Lyapunov drift inequalities, we arrive at the following lemma.
+Using the upper bounds we obtained for all the terms on the right-hand side of \eqref{eq:q_Lyapunov_decomposition}, we have the one-step Lyapunov drift inequality for $q_k^i$.
+Specifically, for $i\in \{1,2\}$, we have from \eqref{eq:q_Lyapunov_decomposition}, Lemma~\ref{le:other_terms}, and Lemma~\ref{le:noise} that